 - managing fish stocks, by negotiating at EU fisheries councils and through measures to control and reduce waste of fish (fish discards)

 - implementing the EU regulation to prevent the import of illegal, unregulated and unreported fish and fish products into the EU

 In the UK

-- improving the way we manage fisheries, including piloting a more local approach to quota management and publishing a register of fixed quota allocations
+- improving the way we manage fisheries, including publishing a register of fixed quota allocations

-- working with sea anglers to get better data on sea angling through the Sea Angling 2012 project
+- working with sea anglers to use better data on sea angling collected through the Sea Angling 2012 project

 - preparing a report for Parliament on the conduct and operation of Inshore Fisheries and Conservation Authorities.

 - funding research projects and the Fisheries Science Partnership, so we have the data we need to manage fisheries well